vpfpinho/sp-excel-loader/README.md

 # sp-excel-loader
-Extends RubyXL adding handling of excel tables and other conversion utilies
+Extends RubyXL adding handling of excel tables and other conversion utilities